 Children love the excitement of "doing" and discovery.
 Here at Shady Side the science department encourages students to learn utilizing a variety of methods.
 By employing different methods, we meet the needs of individual students.
 From lab work, smart boards, experimentation, group work, research, and outdoor labs, we encourage learning AND a love for the sciences.

-Students begin to come to the science lab in kindergarten where they participate in discovery activities once a week.
+Students begin to come to the science lab in kindergarten where they participate in discovery activities twice a week.
 With each successive year, students increase their time in the science lab.

 The science classroom is divided into three large spacious rooms .
 It houses a bright, welcoming air-conditioned room complete with a Touch Table.
 The Touch Table houses specimens, educational games, puzzles and books and is ever changing.
 The laboratory, complete with sinks and lab tables, enables students to experiment and its exit allows for easy access to the outdoors.
 We are also fortunate to have the William Foster Garden which boasts a pizza garden, pond and flower garden.
 We welcome you to come and visit our fine facilities.

 In addition to the regular curriculum, students in grades three to five have the opportunity to participate in robotics, a popular after school activity, throughout the year.
 All students are welcome to garden throughout the summer months in the William Foster Garden.

 The primary grades are taught by Mrs. Celeste Janosko while grades three to five are taught by Mr.Jeff McCarroll.